prakash-ukhalkar/ML/README.md

-## Welcome to "Machine Learning using Python Programming for Beginners"!
+## Machine Learning using Python Programming for Beginners!

 This repository is designed as a beginner-friendly introduction to the world of Machine Learning (ML) using the Python programming language.
 Whether you're a student, a self-learner, or someone transitioning into data science, this repo provides a clear, structured path to understanding the fundamental concepts of ML.